 By Guest Writer Ada Blair

-I also love dark sky places and since 2010 I have been regularly visiting one particular Dark Sky Community which also happens to be an island — the Isle of Sark, lying in the Channel Islands between England and France.
-Getting there from where I live in Scotland takes time, there’s no airport on Sark, but it always feels worth the effort the minute I get my first glimpse of its unpolluted night sky.
-Dark sky place and island together feels like getting two for the price of one.
-Although some dark sky places have faced issues going through their IDA application process as to where to set the beginning and end of the core zone and the buffer zone, on Sark things are more easily defined, the whole island is the core zone and the buffer zone is the English Channel.
-And whilst Sark prides itself on being the world’s first ‘dark sky island’ there are now others — the Isle of Coll in the Inner Hebrides of Scotland, the Danish islands of Møn and Nyord, Antelope Island State Park in the Unites States and Great Barrier Island (Aotea) in the outer Hauraki Gulf, New Zealand.
-All of these places joining the growing number of areas on mainlands worldwide becoming recognized as dark sky places (and in the process, being seen as tourist destinations).
+While going through their IDA application process, some Dark Sky Places have had issues setting the beginnings and ends of their core and buffer zones.
+On Sark things are more easily defined, as the whole island is the core zone and the buffer zone is the English Channel.
+And whilst Sark prides itself on being the world’s first “dark sky island” there are now others: the Isle of Coll in the Inner Hebrides of Scotland, the Danish islands of Møn and Nyord, Antelope Island State Park in the Unites States, and Great Barrier Island (Aotea) in the outer Hauraki Gulf, New Zealand.
+All of these places join the growing number of mainland areas becoming recognized as Dark Sky Places worldwide (and in the process, becoming tourist destinations).

-Night-time aerial photography reveals vast swathes of countries as heavily light-polluted and this is what often draws our eyes and our ire.
-Perhaps next time we see these images we might think about pausing and refocusing on the dark sky spaces amongst the glare.
+Nighttime aerial photography reveals vast swathes of heavily light-polluted countries and this is what often draws our eyes and our ire.
+Perhaps next time we see these images we might pause and refocus on the dark spaces amongst the glare.
 Some of these places may happen to be islands in the sea, but the majority will be on the mainland.
 No matter, all dark sky places are extraordinary islands of darkness amongst the glare, and all are worth the journey.

 Ada Blair is a psychotherapist and workshop facilitator living in Edinburgh, Scotland.
 She works both in the nonprofit sector and higher education, and has a private practice.
 She enjoys having her feet on the ground and her head in the clouds!
 Ada’s M.A. research about Sark was published through the Sophia Centre Press in 2016.